 First of all, let me start by saying I love coffee.
 I love how it smells, I love how it tastes, I love that warm feeling you get inside after the first sip.
-It has been a staple in my life for years and I can’t imagine getting through my day without it.
+It has been a staple in my life for years and I can’t imagine getting through my day without it (especially my favorite coffee).

 Bulletproof Coffee (AKA butter coffee or fat coffee or high octane coffee) is my favorite coffee, followed closely by Starbuck’s Pike Place Roast for non-butter days.
 If you’ve never heard of butter coffee, don’t worry, I will explain it below.